nrwl/nx/docs/shared/tutorials/npm-workspaces.md

 ## Use Nx Plugins to Enhance Vite Tasks with Caching

 You may remember that we defined the `outputs` property in `nx.json` when we were answering questions in the `nx init` script.
 The value is currently hard-coded so that if you change the output path in your `vite.config.ts`, you have to remember to also change the `outputs` array in the `build` task configuration.
 This is where plugins can help.
+They directly infer information from the actual tooling configuration files (`vite.config.ts` in this case).

+Nx plugins can:

+- automatically configure caching for you, including inputs and outputs based on the underlying tooling configuration
+- infer tasks that can be run on a project because of the tooling present
+- provide code generators to help scaffold out projects
+- automatically keep the tooling versions and configuration files up to date

+For this tutorial, we'll just focus on the automatic caching configuration.

 First, let's delete the `outputs` array from `nx.json` so that we don't override the inferred values from the plugin.
 Your `nx.json` should look like this: